 However, you may need it more than a few times a year.
 For instance, if you’re moving out of a home, you’ll need to perform a deep clean to prepare it for the next homeowner.

 Have Realistic Expectations for Cleaners

 As you can see, deep house cleaning involves significantly more work on the cleaners’ part.
 Because of that, you should have realistic expectations when you’re booking a cleaning.

 If this is the first time you’re hiring a cleaner, then you should definitely book more hours, just to be on the safe side.
 Considering your house hasn’t had a deep clean before (or it’s been a while since your last one), the housekeeper will need plenty of time to do a thorough job.

 By booking more time than you think you need, you can speak to the cleaner about your needs and priorities once they’re onsite.
 What you think may be a 3-hour job may actually be a 5-hour one, or more.

 If it turns out the cleaner needs more time than you’ve booked, they may not be able to stay and finish the job, since they most likely have another cleaning job booked after yours.
 This is why it’s always a good idea to overbook hours, especially if it’s the first deep cleaning you’ve ever scheduled.

 Deep house cleaning is something you should get done at least once or twice a year.
 Not only is it good for getting rid of the more stubborn dirt and grime, but it’s also great for your health.

 So make sure you don’t skip out on deep cleanings.
 While it’s more expensive than regular cleaning services, it’ll be worth every penny spent.
 Make sure you request more hours than you’d normally expect, as deep cleaning generally takes longer.

-If you're ready to get your house deep cleaned, then request a booking now.
-We'll match you with a cleaner that best fits your schedule.
+request a booking online today.
+We’ll match you with a cleaner that best fits your schedule.